Key Takeaways:

 Graduate Tuition/Fees: $7,616

-Indiana State University’s online master’s in biology includes 32 credits and a non-thesis pathway for pre-professional students looking to develop courses tailored for interests and career goals.
-While there is no thesis to complete, students are required to enroll in a research course and seminars.
+Indiana State University’s online master’s in biology includes 32 credits and a non-thesis pathway for pre-professional students looking to develop courses tailored to their interests and career goals.
+While there is no thesis to complete, students must enroll in a research course and seminars.

-Also, all students complete a culminating experience related to research with a faculty member.
+All students also complete a culminating experience related to research with a faculty member.
 In addition to research classes and seminars, regular coursework includes topics in biology behavior, conservation, ecology, evolution, microbiology, and molecular biology.
 Indiana State is ranked by U.S. News and World Report.

-In fact, the publication ranks ISU #230-#301 in best national universities.
-Also, several online graduate programs have received top rankings.
+In fact, the publication ranks ISU #230-#301 among the best national universities.
+Several online graduate programs have also received top rankings.

 #7 – Clemson University